rsdoiel/stn/README.md

 		}
 	}

+This is find if I want to generate a summary for my own reading.
+To be useful to a time tracking system I often need more.
 An alternative representation might look like

 	{
 		"11/19/2011": {
 				"8:30 - 11:00": {
 					"project":"timesheet notation",
-					"notes": "Writing a README.md describing my simple timesheet notation." }, "11:00 - 12:00": {
+					"notes": "Writing a README.md describing my simple timesheet notation.", "hours":"2.5","tags":["stn project"] }, "11:00 - 12:00": {
 					"project":"timesheet notation",
-					"notes": "Drafting a NodeJS example parser for the notation."}, "1:00 - 3:00": {
+					"notes": "Drafting a NodeJS example parser for the notation.", "hours":"1", "tags":["stn project"]}, "1:00 - 3:00": {
 					"project":"timesheet notation",
-					"notes":[
-						"debugging parser, realizing I can simplify my notation further and drop the first semi-colon.", "Realized I need to keep some backward compatibility for my parse so I don't have to rewrite/edit my ascii timesheet file."
+					"notes":"debugging parser, realizing I can simplify my notation further and drop the first semi-colon.", "hours":"2",
-					]
+                    "tags":["stn project"]}
 			}
 	}